bohkoval/federated-modules-monorepo-starter/README.md

 - `packages/components`: package with shared components (buttons, fields, etc.), which are used by the apps
 - `packages/@config`: package with shared configs for the used tools (ts, eslint, webpack, babel, etc.)
 - `e2e`: Standalone application for e2e testing of the whole app.
 Powered by Playwright
+- `infra`: CDK application to provide AWS infrastructure-as-code for the app.

 ## App composition